gobinda99/NYTimesMostPopular/README.md

  - MVP pattern used.
  - Dagger, Retrofit, RxJava, Timber, Glide are used.
  - Android X and Kotlin extension are used.
- - Unit Test Cases and Connected Test Cases
+ - JUnit and espresso are used for normal and connected test cases.